 How Does OCR Software Work?

-ABBYY FlexiCapture, our OCR platform of choice, was developed by actual rocket scientists.
+Today’s best OCR technology was largely developed by actual rocket scientists.
 Suffice to say that we won’t get too deep into its inner workings right here.

-However, if you’re new to this category of technology, then a quick summary of how it works and why it’s so uniquely powerful:
+But if you’re new to this category of technology, then here’s a quick summary of how it works and why it’s so uniquely powerful:

 - The software breaks an entire document image into lots of tiny chunks, each representing one character.